What is Swaddling?

 Can swaddling help colicky babies?

 There are many theories as to what causes colic.
 It is not a disease.
 Colic means excessive crying for unexplained reason(s).
 Although there is no "cure" for colic, one technique doctors recommend is to swaddle baby.
-They also recommend that after the baby is swaddled, to roll baby to his or her right side in your arms or on your lap in the groove between your legs or lay her across you forearm on her stomach, and make long "Shhhh" sounds in baby’s ear, gently rock, sway or gently jiggle baby and allow baby to suck by offering baby your breast, finger or pacifier.
+Dr. Karp, author of The Happiest Baby on the Block, teaches the 5 S's technique to invoke the calming reflex.
+He recommends that after the baby is swaddled, to roll baby to his or her right side in your arms or on your lap in the groove between your legs or lay her across you forearm on her stomach, and make long "Shhhh" sounds in baby’s ear, gently rock, sway or gently jiggle baby and allow baby to suck by offering baby your breast, finger or pacifier.
 Be sure to put baby to sleep on his or her back once baby settles.

 What age should I stop swaddling my baby?

 The age to stop swaddling varies from baby to baby.
 Most babies are ready to be weaned from swaddling around 3-4 months.
 Some prefer to continue to be swaddled for sleep time at night until they are older.
 We recommend swaddling baby until he or she is approximately 3 months of age and then transitioning baby to a wearable blanket such as our zzZipMe Sack®.